microsoftgraph/microsoft-graph-docs-contrib/concepts/extensibility-overview.md

 ---
 title: "Add custom data to resources using extensions"
-description: "Microsoft Graph provides a single API endpoint that gives you access to rich people-centric data and insights through a number of resources such as user and message.
-You can also extend Microsoft Graph with your own application data.
-You can add custom properties to Microsoft Graph resources without requiring an external data store."
+description: "Microsoft Graph provides a single API endpoint that gives you access to rich people-centric data and insights through resources such as user and message.
+You can also extend Microsoft Graph with your own application data using extensions."
 author: "dkershaw10"
 ms.localizationpriority: high
 ms.custom: graphiamtop20